chuckstack/chuckstack.github.io/src-ls/stack-local.md

   - Large organizations are getting larger.
   - Large organizations are using AI to be everywhere all at once.
   - Small and medium organizations are facing rapidly increasing direct competition from large organizations.
-  - Small and medium organizations account for about 96 of all entities around the world.
+  - Small and medium organizations account for about 96% of all entities around the world.
   - Small and medium organizations are your neighbors.
   - Small and medium organizations are the people who matter to the most to your local community.
   - Small and medium states and countries facing these same threats and challenges from large countries.
+  - If want to keep more money and more resources in community, we want to help!
 - Age and wisdom matter.
   - We have aging workforce.
   - We need this group to remain relevant and productive.